bihor/camaliga/Documentation/Administration/Extension-Manager/Index.rst

   Do not switch controller and action at the ke_search hook?

   Action (e.g. show or list) for the ke_search hook, if it is not switched

+- slugField1 and slugField1 defines the fields that should be used for the slug.
+Standard: title.